ViciousSquid/Dosidicus/README.md

 * The squid can become sick if his needs are neglected.

-Be aware the squid hates taking mecicine and will become depressed and need sleep if made to do so.
+Be aware the squid hates taking medicine and will become depressed and need sleep if made to do so.

+NEW IN VERSION 1.3: Decorate the squid's environment with plants and rocks that affect the squid's behaviour.
+Additional decorations coming soon.